About Bandon

 Economy & Demographics

 Bandon's economy is primarily driven by tourism, agriculture, and commercial fishing.
 The city's scenic coastal location and natural amenities attract visitors from around the world, supporting a thriving hospitality and retail sector.
-Additionally, the region's fertile farmlands and access to the Pacific Ocean provide opportunities for agricultural and maritime industries.
+The region's fertile farmlands and access to the Pacific Ocean provide opportunities for agricultural and maritime industries.
 The City of Bandon's economic development team works closely with local businesses and entrepreneurs to foster economic growth and diversification.

 Elections & Voter Records